24 injured Libyan fighters will be treated in Boston; 6 more, in Germany

-Meanwhile, Gadhafi's family will file a war crimes complaint with the International Criminal Court against NATO, a lawyer representing the family said Thursday.
+Meanwhile, Gadhafi’s relatives said NATO’s actions led to the strongman’s death, and plan to file a war crimes complaint with the International Criminal Court, a lawyer representing the family said.

-Members of the family believe NATO's actions led to Gadhafi's death last week, said Marcel Ceccaldi.
+Members of the family believe NATO’s actions led to Gadhafi’s death last week, Marcel Ceccaldi said.

-"All of the events that have taken place since February 2011 and the murder of Gadhafi, all of this means we are totally in our right to call upon the International Criminal Court," Ceccaldi said.
+“All of the events that have taken place since February 2011 and the murder of Gadhafi, all of this means we are totally in our right to call upon the International Criminal Court,” said Marcel Ceccaldi, the lawyer.